iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-experiments.md

 in real time.

-The number of live experiments with recent updates are displayed in the `Live` icon, which can also be used to filter and show only live (running) experiments in the table.
+The number of live experiments with recent updates are displayed in the `Live` icon, which can also be used to filter and show only running experiments in the table.

 Live plots are displayed in the
 [plots pane](/doc/studio/user-guide/projects-and-experiments/visualize-and-compare#how-to-generate-plots).